Cow Creek Band of Umpqua Tribe of Indians

 Number of people employed by the Tribe: 1,100

 The Cow Creeks were restored without reservation land in 1982.
 All land held by the tribe has been by purchase.
 The Seven Feathers Casino Resort in Canyonville, featuring a casino, hotels, restaurants and entertainment venues, is the tribe’s main source of income.
 Several other businesses, such as the K-BAR cattle ranch in Rogue River, have been acquired in their economic diversification program.
-Since recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, a charitable foundation, a tribal court system, and is one of the largest employers in
+Since recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, a charitable foundation, and a tribal court system.
+The tribe is one of the largest employers in Douglas County.

 Points of interest